Give2Peer/g2p-client-android/README.md

 In no particular order, these ideas have no release milestone set yet.
 Some may even never yield.

-- [ ] Feature: MOOP bags, to regroup items and handle another recycling bin at home
+- [ ] Feature: MOOP bags, to regroup items and handle another recycling bin at home.
 - [ ] Feature: display basic statistics of the app.
 - [ ] Feature: suggest deletion of items submitted by someone else. (tricky)
 - [ ] Feature: provide a lifespan to items I tag. (lifespans depend on the user karmic level)